How Much Will Medicare Cost In 2025?

 MONTHLY PREMIUM

 The Part D monthly premium varies by plan (higher-income consumers may pay more).
-If your annual income is less than $91,000 as an Individual or less than $182,000 if married and filing jointly you will only pay your plan premium.
-If, however; your income is above these figures you will pay a monthly penalty that is in addition to your monthly Plan Premium.
+If your annual income is less than $91,000 as an Individual or less than $182,000 if married and filing jointly, you will pay only your plan premium.
+If, however, your income exceeds these figures, you will pay a monthly penalty in addition to your monthly Plan Premium.

 You or your Agent can refer to the exact cost from the www.medicare.gov website.